 2TB Corsair Force MP600 PCIe 4 NVMe SSD acting as the main boot drive.

-9 * 16 TB Seagate EXOS HDDs.
-These hard drives are setup in a RAID5 configuration controlled by a 16 Port Broadcom MegaRAID SAS 9361-16i controller.
-The total available disk space is 101 TB of disk space with one of the hard drives configured as a global hot spare.
+9 * 16 TB Seagate EXOS HDDs and 7 * 24 TB Seagate EXOS HDDs.
+These hard drives are setup in two RAID5 configurations controlled by a 16 Port Broadcom MegaRAID SAS 9361-16i controller.
+The total available disk space is 220 TB of disk space with each RAID5 configured with a dedicated host spare.

 Previously to this computer I was using a Synology RS2416+ rack mounted NAS which provided 70 TB of network storage.
 This device was running with the Intel Atom processors which suffered from the hardware bricking issue and eventually after a number of years this NAS died.
 I decided to revert back to normal PC hardware for this server.
-This machine serves as my main network server and with the amount of memory installed allows me to run multiple VMs on it using Microsoft Hyper-V. One of these VM's runs the Unifi Controller software which manages the Wi-Fi throughout my house via Unifi AP AC-LR and AP HD access points.
-I also have a Unifi 48 port gigabit switch which the controller software manages.
+This machine serves as my main network server and with the amount of memory installed allows me to run multiple VMs on it using Microsoft Hyper-V. One of these VM's runs the Unifi Controller software which manages the Wi-Fi throughout my house via Unifi AP AC-LR, AC HD and U6-LR access points.
+I also have a Unifi 48 port gigabit switch and a Unifi Enterprise 24 port PoE switch which the Unifi controller software manages.
 Other VMs on this machine allow me to try out insider builds of Windows Server and Windows 11.
 This server also hosts the version control system for my network and runs the Blue Iris network video monitoring software for my security cameras.
 The server gets its power through a APC SMT 1000 Watt rack mounted UPS.
 This server is also connected to the USB port on the UPS meaning that it will safely power down when the UPS's battery is critically low.
 I also use a piece of commercial software called ViceVersa Pro which provides numerous file synchronisation strategies to backup my client computers to each other and this server.

 My Internet Connections